-- Ongoing impacts on habitat (e.g. trampling around the site, smothering of habitat) are identified and managed (reference may be needed to "whole of catchment" objectives); - No unacceptable impacts are detectable outside the licensed area.
-If any negative impacts are recorded, appropriate management strategies are implemented to rectify this; - Environmental monitoring is carried out to recognize and mitigate any possible negative impacts on mangroves and other ecologically important ecosystems.
+• No unacceptable impacts are detectable outside the licensed area;

+- Environmental monitoring is carried out to recognise and mitigate any possible negative impacts on mangroves and other ecologically important ecosystems.
 The parameters measured and the monitoring interval may be varied, depending on the system, species and stage of development and the MEMP; and - Should any parameters depart from the acceptable range, steps are immediately taken to identify the problem and affect a remedy as soon as possible.

-Restoration of any abandoned or disused pond in the vicinity of the existing operational farm MUST be undertaken.
+Removal of any abandoned or disused cultural equipment in the existing operational farm MUST be undertaken.